 To say that God ordains everything that comes to pass is not the same as saying that everything he ordains comes to pass irrespective of secondary causes or means.
 God has not only ordained the end, but the means to the end.
 If God has ordained Event D, then he has also planned everything which will eventually lead to D-events A, B, and C which usually include human choices or human agency.
 Considering all the events of history, God has ordained trillions of events which lead immutably (unchangeably) to the final end and conclusion of history.
-All of these events are contingent on other events taking place, but they are ultimately contingent upon the will of God.
-Everything is connected, but not randomly and by chance.
+All of these events are contingent on other events taking place, but they are ultimately contingent upon the will of God with Whom there is no contingency, but only certainty.
+Everything is connected, but not randomly and by chance which would be self-contradictory (chance implies disconnected-ness).
 Everything is connected by the providence of God, but the means to the ends also include men's "free" agency, including sinful choices-the secondary means to God's immutable providence.